reynaroyce12/LC-Blind75/Strings/Longest_Substrings_Without_Repeating_Charaters/description.md

     - Repeat this process until the end of the string.

 4. The final value of max_length represents the length of the longest substring without repeating characters.

+Time Complexity: O(n): Each character is added to and removed from the set at most once Space Complexity: O(min(n, m)): The set stores up to `m` unique characters or n if all characters in the string are unique.